 \section{Motivating questions}

-\paragraph{} Imagine a square room with mirror boundaries.
+\paragraph{} Imagine a square room with mirror lining the inner walls.
 Light emerges from a lamp.
 The wave front initially forms a perfect circle.
 After reflecting at the mirror walls, it will bounce back, continuing to be piecewise smooth curve at any time.
 What happens in the long term with this wave front?
 Does it fill out the room more and more densely?
 How long do we have to wait so that every ball of a given fixed radius has and remains to have a non-empty intersection with this curve?

 \paragraph{} An earth quake has its epicenter at a point on a closed surface.
 What is the fate of the resulting tsunami wave front emanating from this point?
 On a round sphere or round projective plane, this wave will stay circular and oscillate forth and back periodically.
-This situation is obviously very special and already changes if the sphere is changed.
-What happens for a general surface like an ellipsoid or a torus, surfaces that lack this Wiederkehr property?
+This situation is obviously very special on a perfect sphere.
+It changes if the metric on the sphere is altered in any way.
+What happens for a general surface like an ellipsoid or a torus, surfaces that lack this return property?
 What happens with a light front radiating from a point on the surface of a cube?

 \paragraph{} As a third example, imagine a duck in a circular pond, making waves.
 These waves first form circles around the duck, then bounce off the shore and come back.
 What happens in the long term?
-If the duck was in the center of the pond, and assuming ideal conditions, the wave front will reach the shore, reflect there and return back to the duck.
-Assuming no friction or diffusion, the wave front oscillates forth and back between center and boundary.
-What happens if the duck is located at a point off the center?
-Does the wave front produced by the duck become dense in the pond?
+If the duck was in the center of the pond, and assuming ideal conditions, the wave front would reach the shore, reflect there and return back to the duck.
+Assuming no friction or diffusion, the wave front would oscillates back and forth between center and boundary.
+What would happen if the duck was located at a point off the center point of the pond?
+Would the wave front produced by the duck become dense on the pond's surface?
 Intuition says yes because the length of the wave front grows \cite{Vicente2020}.
 It gets more complicated as it has to remain wrapped-up in the pond.